 I think one of the main highlights for me was hearing Rancho La Puerta’s founder, Debra Szelely speak on Aging By Choice.
 Debra is 92 years old.
 Her appearance, demeanor, wit, and generosity of spirit inspired a change in the way that I view age.
 She made me excited about aging.
 Debra is committed to creating change on a global level by fostering wellness one person at a time through her website wellnesswarrior.org.
 Her actions reflect her desire to share her wisdom with others.
 She is clearly the active hero in her own story, and she inspires change in everyone that comes into contact with her and what she has created.

 I give tremendous gratitude for my experiences at Rancho La Puerta.
 It was a dream retreat.
 If you want to recalibrate, bring energy into your life on every level, and get inspired to create life long habits of wellness, you want to go to Rancho La Puerta.

 - SUBSCRIBERS ONLYA place to post situations needed and share in a community.

-- ABC A Fuller View Books Buckminister Fuller change DeAnne Hampton Developing from Within direction Entourage evolving fiction writing film Finding Gold House of Lies Jen Grisanti Jen Grisanti Consultancy marketing media messenger Michael Wiese motivation Nikki Toscano Non-fiction writing Philomena purpose REVENGE role as messenger screenwriting spirit spirituality story Story Line Storywise Podcasts success technology teleseminar The New Human tools truth TV webinar Wes Nickerson Writing Writing Retreats yoga
+- ABC A Fuller View Books Buckminister Fuller change DeAnne Hampton Developing from Within direction Entourage fiction writing film Finding Gold House of Lies Jen Grisanti Jen Grisanti Consultancy marketing media messenger Michael Wiese motivation Nikki Toscano Non-fiction writing Philomena purpose REVENGE role as messenger screemwriting screenwriting spirituality story Story Line Storywise Podcasts success technology teleseminar The New Human tools truth TV TV show webinar Wes Nickerson Writing Writing Retreats yoga